marbl/MetagenomeScope/README.md

 - Identifies and visually highlights "structural patterns" in the graph (bubbles, chains, cyclic chains, frayed ropes)
-  - Repeats these identifications iteratively in order to simplify the display of complex regions of the graph
+  - Repeats these identifications iteratively in order to support the decomposition of complex regions of the graph
   - Allows users to interactively collapse or uncollapse these patterns, in order to display the graph at different levels of detail